firehudson/fauna-action/README.md

 # Fauna Action
-This action gives you the ability to manage your Fauna resouces in the CI/CD pipeline through Fauna Schema Language.
+This action gives you the ability to manage your Fauna resources in the CI/CD pipeline through Fauna Schema Language.
 Using this action you are able to

 - create, update, delete databases
 - manage collections